-Knowing about how women have the direct advantage, where our health is much mirrored with our fertility (not always though!), it is safe to say in this case that high fertility rate = health, and so it seems that a healthy cycle should be 29.5 give or take 3 days, and there’s no need to be fixated with the number 28.
+Knowing about how women have the direct advantage, where our health is much mirrored with our fertility (not always though!), it is safe to say in this case that high fertility rate = health, and so it seems that a healthy cycle should be 29.5 give or take 3 days, and there’s no need to be fixated on the number 28.

 How do I sync my menstrual cycle with the moon?

-From the information I’ve managed to gather through forums and comment sections, women who seem to experience this phenomena, do seem to live a very holistic and healthy lifestyle.
-But don’t take my observations as cut in stone.
+From the information I’ve managed to gather through forums and comment sections, women who seem to experience this phenomenon, do seem to live a very holistic and healthy lifestyle.
+But don’t take my observations as a cut in stone.

 There’s talk about exposing yourself to the Full Moon’s bright light (aka Moon bathing) to fall in harmony with the moon.
 And while there is a study showing how exposing yourself to moonlight, or in this case a 100w bulb, in the night during day 13 to 17 of your menstrual cycle can help regulate your hormones, I’m not so quick to say that moonlight is all that matters for your menstruation to become locked with the Moon’s phase.
 Because, hey, I’m modern, I do check my phone before bedtime and expose myself to a lot of artificial light.

 I tried looking for some sort of guide, but from my findings, it seems to mostly be about health and low-stress levels.
 In other words: feeling generally connected (physically, emotionally, sexually, mentally and soulfully).
 If you manage to live consciously, your hormones will balance off and your period will come back in sync with the moon’s phase.
 Trying to link your femininity with the moon through meditation and prayer during the Full Moon might work as well.

 However, from my own experience, Vitamin D is an important factor.
-Lack of it, can cause hormonal imbalance.
-Vitamin E, Flax Seed oil, Evening Primrose Oil, Algea DHA (no need to take fish oil) also contributes to regulated hormone levels which in turn may help the period go back in tune with the moon.
+Lack of it can cause hormonal imbalance.
+Vitamin E, Flax Seed oil, Evening Primrose Oil, Algae DHA (no need to take fish oil) also contributes to regulated hormone levels which in turn may help the period go back in tune with the moon.